List of Danger Mouse (1981 TV series) episodes: Series 6 (1984–85)

 Series 6 episodes are 10 minutes each, and originally aired on Thursdays with no commercial breaks (except for the first episode, which aired on a Tuesday).
 19 of the episodes (Once Upon A Timeslip and 18 other episodes) show the copyright year as 1984, although for eight episodes ("Viva Danger Mouse", "Hear!
 Hear!", "Multiplication Fable", "The Spy Who Stayed in With a Cold", "Alping is Snow Easy Matter", "One of Our Stately Homes is Missing", "Ee-Tea!" and "Tut, Tut, it's Not Pharaoh!") the year is shown as 1983.

 Series 7 (1986)

 Series 7 episodes are 25 minutes each, and originally aired on Thursdays.
 The U.S. advertised these as specials that aired monthly, but the VHS and DVD releases consider them to be Series 7.

 Series 8 (1987)

 Series 8 episodes were 10 minutes each, and originally aired on Fridays with no commercial breaks.
 This series was the shortest-lived with just two episodes.
 Some sources such as the book 'The Guinness Book of Classic British TV' by Paul Cornell et al. list these episodes as theoretically belonging to the fifth or sixth series.
-It states that some episodes were often held back and not broadcast until years later as part of a repeats season.
+It states that some episodes were often held back and not broadcast until years later as part of a repeats series.
 This would seem to be supported by the copyright information in the end credits, as both are dated 1983 (as per series 5 episodes and some Series 6 episodes).